 Akiyoshido and Akiyoshidai are accessible via an extensive bus network from Yamaguchi City, and also from other cities throughout the prefecture.

 Bocho Buses run from Shin-Yamaguchi Station to Akiyoshido Bus Center.
 From JR Yamaguchi Station, Chugoku JR buses also run to Akiyoshido Bus Center.
 Two Bocho buses per day run to Akiyoshidai then on to Akiyoshido from Higashi-Hagi Station.

-This is where you should start your adventure.
 Walk through the trees and cross the bridge over the river into the cave known as Akiyoshido.

 There's a special trail you can climb up for an additional 300 yen that takes you higher up for a great view down into the cavern.

 The surreal karst topography of Akiyoshidai

 An elevator will take you up to Akiyoshidai from inside the cave.
 The Akiyoshidai Observatory is a five-minute walk uphill from the exit.
 When you step out onto the grassland, you'll have a breathtaking view of the karst.

 Pampas grass was once harvested here for thatch and other uses.
 The annual controlled burning of the Akiyoshidai Plateau prevents trees from growing to large sizes here.
 Explore the this extraordinary landscape on foot along a network of walking trails.
 The contrast of colors—vivid green, rocky white and sky blue—will light your imagination.